yochaigal/cairn/wip/2e/making-monsters.md

 | **Paralysis or Petrification** | **WIL** or **STR** |
 | **Breath Attacks**             | **DEX** or **STR** |
 | **Spells, Rods or Staves**     | **WIL**            |

+### Combat

+- **Damage Die**: Can typically be copied "as is" from most OSR systems, but it's a good idea to check with the weapon's listed in the Marketplace first.
+- **Multiple attacks**: Convert to _blast_ or to multiple dice (e.g. d6+d6).
+- **Devastating Attacks**: Consider making the damage _enhanced_, assign the _blast_ tag, or multiple dice.

+### Abilities

+- Sometimes the mechanics of the original system simply _do not translate_.
+That's OK!
+Try to focus on what's cool about the creature and write a "version" of their ability more appropriate to Cairn.
+- Abilities can sometimes be made into attacks (with a damage die), leaving Critical Damage to reveal the real impact.
+- If the monster has an attack that asks the PCs to attempt to dodge or save against some ability, consider making the ability an out-of-combat "trap" that the PCs can trigger.
+Otherwise, make it succeed automatically.
+Combat is dangerous, and it is up to the Warden to properly telegraph danger before the fighting begins.

+### Magic

+- Magical creatures can "know" a bunch of spells without needing to carry Spellbooks.
+In this case, make their corpses magical (and dangerous)!
+- Spells are tricky; you can give magic-users Spellbooks, but remember, they might _drop_ them when defeated.
+- Consider making some of the dropped Spellbooks implode (use the Die of Fate to determine which).

 ### Use The Fiction